Thursday, January 16, 2020

 Calle Quebrada near my place

-It's a bit chiller here than my previous location of Isla Mujeres on the Caribbean side of Mexico, and I needed warmer clothing.
-Two blocks away a small store had the quilted black vests, that are very popular in San Miguel for $270.00 Mx pesos.
+It's a bit chillier here in the mountains north of Mexico City, and I needed warmer clothing.
+Two blocks away, a small store had the quilted black vests, which are very popular in San Miguel, for $270.00 Mx pesos.
 (About $18.00 CDN).
 I stood on the sidewalk with Sparky at my feet while the young lady rooted around to find the size I needed.
-I tried it on, and handed her the money.
+I tried it on and handed her the money.
 Done!

-Up the street is a veterinarian who also stocks doggie beds, bowls, harnesses and different types of food in his tiny space.
+Up the street is a veterinarian who also stocks doggie beds, bowls, harnesses, and food in his tiny space.
 Sparky has a second bed to snooze while I am writing, and new inexpensive water bowls on each level so that he doesn't have to walk too far for a drink.
-They also carry a brand of food that he can eat without bloating up with really stinky gas.
+They also carry a brand of food that he can eat without bloating up with stinky gas.

 I know, TMI.
 Too much information.